 - You can also contact the Facility and Operations department at 512-570-0400.

 - Staff will conduct at least two public feedback meetings to present the recommended scenario.
-Please check the Meetings tab for updates on these future dates.
+Please check the Attendance Zones page for more information.

 If we are rezoned, will this be the only time?

 Leander ISD will continue to open schools to meet the needs of student enrollment growth.
 The district will always try to not move students within the same grade group (elementary, high school, middle school) more than twice in a two-year period.